pengan1987/intro-to-demoscene/10-parties-websites.md

 The most prominent computer at the Russian parties was the ZX Spectrum, which, as we mentioned in the fourth lesson, Spectrum is the most popular 8-bit computer in Russia due to the economic level and the history of computer popularity, somewhat like the Famiclone based computers in China.
 Also Russian-specific BK0010/11M computers can be found at the Russian CAFe and DiHalt gatherings.

-Since demo parties are heavily concentrated in Europe, demos are sometimes referred to as "eurodemo", i.e. "European demos" in the famous hacker's dictionary Jargon File.
-We can also find an explanation of the word "demo", which mentions that demos "Often called eurodemos outside Europe, as most of the demoscene activity seems to have gathered in northern Europe and especially Scandinavia."
+Since demo parties are heavily concentrated in Europe, demos are sometimes referred to as "eurodemo", i.e. "European demos" in the famous Jargon File.
+We can also find an [explanation of the word "demo"](http://catb.org/jargon/html/D/demo.html), which mentions that demos "Often called eurodemos outside Europe, as most of the demoscene activity seems to have gathered in northern Europe and especially Scandinavia."
 In recent years, however, the term "eurodemo" has become less common than it once was, as the demoscene has spread its influence in the Americas, Australia and Japan.

 ## What are demo parties all about?
 Next we look at what activities are included in a demo party, usually a compo is the centerpiece of a demo party.
 Smaller gatherings, such as the Russian DiHalt, have a schedule consisting entirely of competitions and no concerts, lectures, etc.